 So whether you’re throwing a moms’ brunch, feting the new grads or helping Dad fire up the grill for the neighborhood barbecue, here are 6 ways you can live it up in style — and still cut the cost of summer get-togethers.

 Throwing a barbecue doesn’t mean you have to burn money.
 There are ways to trim costs and serve up flavor and fun.

-Think kabobs.
-You can save half to one-third of the cost when you intersperse chunks of meat between chunks of great seasonal produce items such as zucchini, mushrooms or peaches, says Quinn.
+Think kebabs.
+You can save 1/2 to 1/3 of the cost when you intersperse chunks of meat between chunks of great seasonal produce items such as zucchini, mushrooms or peaches, says Quinn.
 This gives guests big flavor and big portions without going big on budget.
 Round out the meal with a rice pilaf or cold rice salad, she says.